ClaireLee22/Predicting-Boston-Housing-Prices/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `boston_housing/` (that contains this README) and run one of the following commands:
+In a terminal or command window, run one of the following commands:

 ```bash
 ipython notebook boston_housing.ipynb